All official European Union website addresses are in the europa.eu domain.

 Source: EEA, 2022, European Environment Agency

-The circular material use rate (CMUR) refers to the share of the total amount of material used in the economy that is accounted for by recycled waste (see more details in the methodology section below).
-Although the EU’s CMUR has increased slightly in the past decade, from 10.8% in 2010 to 11.8% in 2023, it is still considered low.
-This increasing trend is explained mainly by decreases in domestic material consumption, while the amount of waste recycled has remained rather stable.
-Non-metallic minerals account for more than 50% of total material consumption and decreases in the consumption of these materials has contributed significantly to the decreasing CMUR.
+The circular material use rate (CMUR) refers to the share of the total amount of material used in the economy that comes from recycled waste (see more details in the methodology section below).
+Although the EU’s CMUR has increased slightly in recent years, from 10.8% in 2010 to 11.8% in 2023, it is still considered low.
+This increasing trend is explained mainly by increases in the amount of waste recycled while the domestic material consumption has remained rather stable, except for a drop in 2023.
+Non-metallic minerals account for around half of the total material consumption and that is where the largest potential for change of the CMUR lies.

 Definition